Manuel Pellegrini: Manchester City

 On 30 May 2013, Pellegrini stated he had a verbal agreement to become the new manager of Premier League club Manchester City.
 On 14 June 2013, Manchester City confirmed Pellegrini's appointment as their new first-team manager on a three-year contract.
 Pellegrini was quoted saying he was "delighted to accept this hugely exciting opportunity."
 Upon joining Manchester City, Pellegrini became only the fifth coach from outside of Europe to manage in the Premier League, and the first Chilean.

 Pellegrini initially made a shaky start, with four league losses by the end of November, but big wins against Newcastle United, Manchester United and Norwich City showed the team's potential.
 After their fourth league loss against Sunderland on 10 November 2013, City went on a 20-match unbeaten streak (in all competitions), which included a 6–0 win over Tottenham Hotspur, a 3–2 away win at European champions Bayern Munich, and a 6–3 win over league leaders Arsenal.

 After a hectic Christmas period, City's form showed no signs of abating.
 A 9–0 aggregate win over West Ham United in the Football League Cup semi-final (a competition record) and a 5–1 humbling of Tottenham Hotspur at White Hart Lane maintained City's average of more than three goals a game.
 Of the 20 matches, only two were draws, against Southampton and Blackburn Rovers, in the FA Cup – both of which ended 1–1.
 Some opponents openly described City as the best team in the world, and talk about an unprecedented quadruple soon arose in the media.

-Pellegrini had won the Premier League manager of the month for December 2013 and was roundly praised for his attacking managerial style, calm demeanor, and excellent man management.
-Such was Manchester City's ruthlessness in front of goal from all angles – intricate passing moves, crosses, solo-runs and set pieces – The Daily Telegraph likened City's style to "death by beautiful geometry".